CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 - **sequence data**: CRAM, BAM, FASTq, VCF formats
 - **array data**: Data from all types of array-based technologies, such as genotypes, gene expression, methylations, etc. is accepted.
 Central EGA also recommends submitting raw data (IDATs, CELs, final reports) and any analysis files.
 - **metagenomics**: EGA has adopted the suite of [Minimum Information about any (x) Sequence (MIxS)](https://press3.mcs.anl.gov/gensc/projects/mixs-gsc-project/) standards to describe data of this type.
 - **phenotypic information**: No specific format.
 Where possible, we recommend using the Experimental Factor Ontologies.
-To search for the correct ontology terms and describe your phenotypic data, check the [Ontology Lookup Service (OLS)](https://www.ebi.ac.uk/ols/ontologies/efo) developed by EMBL-EBI.
+To search for the correct ontology terms and to describe your phenotypic data, check the [Ontology Lookup Service (OLS)](https://www.ebi.ac.uk/ols/ontologies/efo) developed by EMBL-EBI.
 - **linking files**: If non-sensitive datasets belonging to the same study have been submitted to a specific repository, the samples can be linked to sensitive information submitted to Federated EGA for the same sample.
 The datasets should have different anonymised sample IDs in each archive.
 The IDs obtained in the appropriate archive can then be referenced in the FEGA submission.
 For example, the sample ID can be linked in an additional .txt file that can be added to one of the sensitive datasets above.

 **Non-sensitive data**: